umbraco/UmbracoDocs/umbraco-cloud/upgrades/migrate-from-umbraco-10-to-11.md

 Once the Umbraco project runs locally without any errors, the next step is to deploy our Umbraco 10 project to our **clean Umbraco 11 project**.

-## Migrate Umbraco 10 project to Umbraco 11 project
+## Migrate the Umbraco 10 project to the Umbraco 11 project

-The following steps will guide you through the process of deploying your locally upgraded Umbraco 10 project to the **clean Umbraco 11 project**.

 {% hint style="warning" %}
 Make sure that your local project is Upgraded to Umbraco 11 and works as expected before continuing the process.
 {% endhint %}

 1. Clone down the **clean Umbraco 11 project**.
 2. Replace the `src/UmbracoProject/umbraco-cloud.json` file in the **old project** with the one from the **clean Umbraco 11 project**.